 We all need to look after our mental health.
 Pregnancy loss may mean you need to take even greater care of yourself for a while.
 Not all of these suggestions will be right for everyone, but we hope some of them feel right for you.

-We know that some of our suggestions will not be relevant during the coronavirus pandemic.
-We hope you can still find some useful suggestions on this page.
 Our online support is available for you to talk things through and share your concerns.

 - Looking after your wellbeing

 Looking after your wellbeing can help you feel more resilient.

 Some people we spoke to found mindfulness, yoga, acupuncture or gentle exercise helped them feel calmer and more able to cope.
 Others said that making a plan for the future and keeping busy was useful.

 Read more about looking after your wellbeing on NHS Moodzone.

 You don’t need to have reached a crisis point to seek additional support.
 You might find that talking to a counsellor helps you stay well.